 If you are an alumni, we collected your personal information at the time you registered as a student and at the time you graduated.
 See also the university’s general Notice of Collection, Use and Disclosure of Personal Information for students and applicants.
-We also collect personal information when you contact us, make a donation, or attend an event.
+We also collect personal information of alumni, parents, donors, community members, Queen's faculty/staff, and other constituents when you contact us, make a donation, or attend an event.
 We collect the following types of personal information:

 - Basic personal details such as your name, suffix, and date of birth;